 For the past twenty years, as a founder, employee, consultant and voluntary advisor he has applied his expertise and skills on behalf of rainforest not-for-profit organisations to develop their potential.

-On the 23rd Of August 2018, he founded Rainforest 4 to deliver outcomes for wildlife, climate, people and planet through purchasing land, creating new protected areas, stopping and reversing the impacts of development, and restoring rainforest ecosystems damaged in the past.
+On the 23rd Of August 2018, he founded the Rainforest 4 Foundation to deliver outcomes for wildlife, climate, people and planet through purchasing land, creating new protected areas, stopping and reversing the impacts of development, and restoring rainforest ecosystems damaged in the past.